SAASIMAHMEDW/SECRET_MESSAGE/README.md

 3. now take the last word and append it at the beginning.
    **oracle**

-1. if you ==description== word is less than 3 then just reverse it.
+1. if your==description== word is less than 3 then just reverse it.
 2. consider above 2 word encrypted word
    **fo**
    just reverse it